ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-03-16-FancyBear.md

 A smaller set (27 entries) redirected to addresses at `gov.vppdr[.]com`, an attacker-controlled domain that typosquats the legitimate Ukrainian prosecution domain `vppdr.gp.gov.ua`.
 This domain is significant as it typosquats to Ukrainian government prosecutor’s office, specifically the southern-region defense specialization.

+The pivot from using `@proton.me` to unique typosquatted email addresses as recipients shows clear campaign evolution with focus on evasion by making the forwarding emails appear more legitimate.

 > The Romanian Air Force (`roaf.ro`) was the **single most targeted organisation** in the Sieve data, thankfully **every single attempt failed**.
 Their mail server did not support ManageSieve, which inadvertently protected them from FancyBear's most persistent access technique.

 ## TOTP/2FA Extraction